 Here’s 10 sites that you shouldn’t miss when visiting the ‘Heart of Europe’.

 Buda Castle is amongst the most iconic historic sites in Hungary.
 A vast palace in Budapest’s Castle Quarter, it is home to a series of museums including the National Gallery.

-The Hungarian Parliament Buildings (Orszaghaz) are some of the oldest in Europe and were built in the nineteenth century in a dramatic Gothic Revival style.
-Characterised by peaked towers, an ornate limestone facade and a spectacular dome, the Hungarian Parliament Buildings are reminiscent of the UK’s Houses of Parliament.
+As part of the main Budapest UNESCO World Heritage site, The Hungarian Parliament Buildings (Orszaghaz) are some of the oldest in Europe.
+Built in the nineteenth century in a dramatic Gothic Revival style, and characterised by peaked towers, an ornate limestone façade, and a spectacular dome, the Hungarian Parliament Buildings are reminiscent of the UK’s Houses of Parliament.